 —Cindy Award in the New York Film Festival–Corporate Training Division)

-—Top Leadership 500 (by Leadership Excellence–multi-year awards)
+—Top Leadership 500 (by Leadership Excellence–multi-year lists)

 —Global Gurus Top 30 Communicators (multi-year lists)